facelessuser/ColorHelper/docs/contributing.md

 1. As ST3 is the only current, actively supported version, Python 3.3 must be used to validate the tests.

-2. Unit tests are run with `nose`.
-You can install nose via:
+2. Unit tests are run with `pytest`.
+You can install pytest via:

     ```
-    pip install nose
+    pip install pytest
     ```

     The tests should be run from the root folder of the plugin by using the following command:

     ```
-    nosetests .
+    py.test .
     ```

 3. Linting is performed on the entire project with `flake8`, `flake8-docstrings`, and `pep8-naming`.
 These can be installed via: